mathiasmjensen/energy-dashboard-ha/README.md

 ## Playwright Screenshots

 Playwright is installed as a dev dependency for visual QA.
-On this WSL machine, Chromium needs Homebrew libraries on the runtime path:
+If this a WSL machine, Chromium needs Homebrew libraries on the runtime path:

 ```bash